tanushreebanerjee/cmsc740-review-materials/QUESTION_BANK.md

-# CMSC 740 Final Exam Question Bank
+# CMSC 740 Final Exam Question Bank & Practice Problems

 **Final Exam Date:** Thursday, December 18, 10:30am - 12:30pm, IRB2107

-This question bank covers all topics from the course and includes questions requiring text answers, equations, sketches, and calculations.
+This comprehensive collection covers all topics from the course and includes:
+- **Exam-style questions** requiring text answers, equations, and sketches
+- **Computational problems** with step-by-step solutions

-**Organization:** Questions are organized by major topics matching the course structure.
+**Organization:** Questions and problems are organized by major topics matching the course structure.

 ---